Catskill909/podcast_app/README.md

   - Basic caching of images and metadata
   - Connectivity monitoring with retry options
   - Standardized error handling
+  - **Automatic cache refresh:** On app launch, the app now always fetches the latest podcast feed from the network (unless offline), ensuring new episodes appear as soon as they are available in the feed.
+Cached data is considered stale after 30 minutes and will be refreshed automatically.
+  - **Pull-to-refresh:** Users can manually refresh the podcast list or episode details at any time using the standard pull-to-refresh gesture, which will always fetch the latest data from the API.
+  - **Cache freshness logic:** The app uses a simple timestamp system (stored in Hive) to determine when cached podcast data should be considered stale.
+This ensures the UI is always up-to-date without excessive network requests.

 - **Planned Enhancements**
   - Full offline support with Hive database